cnr-ibba/IMAGE-DiversityBrowser/README.md

 The last three blocks of code are generating different flavors of highlighting the sample(s) of interest with the corresponding metadata (origin and/or breed).
 Below all three block of code with their corresponding output.

 The last piece of code generates a three-dimensional (3D) representation of the scatterplot.
 This may be used when the first two axes do not give a clear separation of the different origins and/or breeds.

+For a Word-document version containing the screenshots: please openthe file "Extensive explanation of using the diversity browser.docx".